An efficient explicit full-discrete scheme for strong approximation of stochastic Allen-Cahn equation: Introduction

 \section{Introduction}

 As an active area of research, numerical study of evolutionary stochastic partial differential equations (SPDEs) has attracted increasing attention in the past decades (see, e.g., monographs \cite{kruse2014strong,lord2014introduction,jentzen2011taylor} and references therein).
-Albeit much progress has been made, it is still far from well-understood, especially for numerical analysis of SPDEs with non-globally Lipschitz nonlinearity.
-The present work attempts to make a contribution in this direction and examine numerical approximations of a typical example of parabolic SPDEs with super-linearly growing nonlinearity, i.e., the stochastic Allen-Cahn equation.
-The driving noise is a space-time white one, which has a special interest as it can best model the fluctuations generated by microscopic effects in a homogeneous physical system, including, for example, molecular collisions in gases and liquids, electric fluctuations in resistors \cite{gardiner1986handbook}.
-A lot of researchers carried out numerical analysis of SPDEs subject to the space-time white noise, e.g., \cite{liu2003convergence, faris1982large, GI98, GI99, davie2001convergence, jentzen2009overcoming, becker2016strong, blomker2013galerkin, hutzenthaler2016strong, Anton2017fully, DP09,DA10, jentzen2011higher, brehier2018analysis, liu2018strong, cao2017approximating, printems2001discretization, wang2014higher}, to just mention a few.
+Albeit much progress has been made, it is still not well-understood, especially for numerical analysis of SPDEs with non-globally Lipschitz nonlinearities.
+The present work attempts to make a contribution in this direction and examine a space-time full-discretization scheme for a typical example of parabolic SPDEs with super-linearly growing nonlinearity, i.e., the stochastic Allen-Cahn equation.
+The driving noise is a space-time white one, which is of special interest as it can best model the fluctuations generated by microscopic effects in a homogeneous physical system, including, for example, molecular collisions in gases and liquids, electric fluctuations in resistors \cite{gardiner1986handbook}.
+A lot of researchers carried out numerical analysis of SPDEs subject to such noise, e.g., \cite{liu2003convergence, faris1982large, GI98, GI99, davie2001convergence, jentzen2009overcoming, becker2016strong, blomker2013galerkin, hutzenthaler2016strong, Anton2017fully, DP09,DA10, jentzen2011higher, brehier2018analysis, liu2018strong, cao2017approximating, printems2001discretization, wang2014higher}, to just mention a few.